Darts Terms & Phrases

 your own favorite Darts sayings!

 Some of these darting terms are "local", while others are in common usage nationally or internationally.
-Like all colloquiallisms, slang changes with time, and usage of some of these dart terms comes & goes among different darts leagues.
+Like all colloquiallisms, slang changes with time, and usage of some of these dart terms comes & goes among different regions and darts leagues.

 advertising slogan of Heinz 57